ecmwf/polytope/readme.md

 # Polytope

+:warning: This project is BETA and will be experimental for the foreseeable future.
+Interfaces and functionality are likely to change.
+DO NOT use this software in any project/software that is operational.

 Polytope is a library for extracting complex data from datacubes.
 It provides an API for non-orthogonal access to data, where the stencil used to extract data from the datacube can be any arbitrary n-dimensional polygon (called a *polytope*).
 This can be used to efficiently extract complex features from a datacube, such as polygon regions or spatio-temporal paths.

 Polytope is designed to extend different datacube backends.